alex-shevchenko/jinn-docs/definitions/views.md

 ---

 # Views
-Before diving into API generation we need to describe Views concept.
+Before diving into API generation, we need to describe the Views concept.
-Generally, a View is a subset of model's fields.
-Most often Views are used to limit the data which is returned by certain API methods.
+Generally, a View is a subset of the model's fields.
+Most often, Views are used to limit the data which is returned by certain API methods.
 Jinn also uses views to define a subset of fields accepted by `create` and `update` API methods.
-There are no restriction for using views outside of Jinn-generated API, which is why they have their own definition section.
+There are no restrictions for using views outside of Jinn-generated API, which is why they have their own definition section.

 Let's check an example: